SaschaLucius/shadowl/README.md

-# shAdOwl
+# ShAdOwl

 ## owl ad shadower
-The owl which watches all of you ads out of the shadow.l
+The owl which watches all of you ads out of the shadow.

 * Prepare project for Eclipse IDE: `gradle eclipse`
 * Executing tests:                 `gradle test`